Injured in a cycling accident?

-If you're injured in any kind of bicycle accident you may be able to make a cycling accident compensation claim and be entitled to a range of benefits.
-The circumstances of your bike accident will determine the legal options available to you.
+If you're injured in any kind of cycling accident you may be able to make a cycling accident compensation claim and be entitled to a range of benefits.
+The circumstances of your cycling accident will determine the legal options available to you.

 We can help you through any type of bicycle accident

-Public roads can be a hazardous place for bicycle riders.
-A range of accidents can happen if you or the other road users around you aren't careful.
+Public roads can be a hazardous place for cyclists.
+A range of cycling accidents can happen if you or the other road users around you aren't careful.

-Two of the common accidents we see are 'car-dooring' accidents and accidents caused by potholes.
+Two of the common cycling accidents we see are 'car-dooring' and accidents caused by potholes.

 There has been a disturbing trend of cyclists being injured or killed as a result of collisions or attempts to avoid collisions, specifically from car door openings, also known as 'car-dooring'.

 As the number of cyclists on our roads increases, motorists and in some instances passengers should be more aware of the likelihood of riders on the street and be mindful when opening car doors.